-(a) which does not bear the features that have been incorporated into the other ballot papers to prevent them from being reproduced,

-(b) on which the figure "1" standing alone is not placed so as to indicate a first preference for any candidate, shall be rejected and not counted, but the ballot paper shall not be rejected by reason only of carrying the words "one", "two", "three" and so on, or any other mark instead of a figure if, in the opinion of the returning officer, the word or mark clearly indicates a preference or preferences.
+- (a) which does not bear the features that have been incorporated into the other ballot papers to prevent them from being reproduced, - (b) on which the figure "1" standing alone is not placed so as to indicate a first preference for any candidate. - (c) on which anything is written or marked by which the voter can be identified except the unique identifier, or - (d) which is unmarked or rejected because of uncertainty, shall be rejected and not counted, but the ballot paper shall not be rejected by reason only of carrying the words "one", "two", "three" and so on, or any other mark instead of a figure if, in the opinion of the returning officer, the word or mark clearly indicates a preference or preferences.